Skip to Content Top

 What Are Some Common Reasons for Naturalization Denial?

-- Many factors can lead to the denial of a naturalization application.
+• Many factors can lead to the denial of a naturalization application.
 Common reasons include incomplete applications, failure to meet the residency requirements, unresolved criminal records, or not passing the English and civics tests.
-Having access to a knowledgeable citizenship lawyer in Dallas during the application process can help mitigate these risks.
+Having access to a knowledgeable citizenship lawyer in Dallas during the application process can help reduce these risks.

 What Should I Expect at My Naturalization Oath Ceremony?

-- The oath ceremony is a significant and emotional step in the naturalization process.
+• The oath ceremony is a significant and emotional step in the naturalization process.
 During the ceremony, you will take an oath of allegiance to the United States, which finalizes your citizenship.
-It's an opportunity to reflect on the journey and celebrate new beginnings alongside others who have taken the same path.
+It is an opportunity to reflect on the journey and celebrate new beginnings alongside others who have taken the same path.

 Whether you have begun applying for naturalization or want guidance as you prepare, I welcome the opportunity to help make the process as streamlined and stress-free as possible.
 Let me know how I can support you today.
 Together, we can work to make your dream of citizenship a reality.